-- 4.2.1 Any faculty member who has been an employee of a California school district for a period of one school year or more and who accepts an academic position with the Redwoods Community College District at any time within the succeeding school year in which the previous employment is terminated shall be credited with unused accumulated sick leave acquired at his/her previous district of employment.
-The amount of accumulated sick leave must be verified by the previous district within one year of initial employment. - 4.2.2 Faculty or associate faculty members absent due to illness or injury or personal necessity for a period of three consecutive days or less will not be charged illness or injury leave if during his or her absence the position is filled by a faculty member who meets minimum qualifications, is currently employed as a full-time faculty member by the district, and voluntarily agrees to assume the instructional or non-instructional duties at no cost to the District.
+4.2.1 Any faculty member who has been an employee of a California school district for a period of one school year or more and who accepts an academic position with the Redwoods Community College District shall be credited with unused accumulated sick leave acquired at their previous district of employment (Education Code 53125).
+It is the responsibility of the faculty member to initiate a request with the former employer to communicate to Human Resources how much sick leave shall be credited.

+- Faculty or associate faculty members absent due to illness or injury or 4.2.2 personal necessity for a period of three consecutive days or less will not be charged illness or injury leave if during his or her absence the position is filled by a faculty or associate faculty member who meets minimum qualifications, is currently employed as a faculty or associate faculty member by the district, and voluntarily agrees to assume the instructional or noninstructional duties at no cost to the District.
 It is the sole responsibility of the absent faculty or associate faculty member to obtain a voluntary substitute.
 This provision applies only when the class is not cancelled or when the duties of the non-instructional faculty are assumed for that day by a faculty member who is not scheduled to work on that day.
 If a faculty member is aware of the leave at least 24 hours in advance, then he or she must notify his or her dean/director to confirm that the substitute meets minimum qualifications in the class for which they will substitute.
-Otherwise the dean/director shall be notified the following workday.

-4.2.3 Injury or Illness Leave Reporting: Absence will be reported by the faculty/associate faculty member each day to the appropriate administrator before the usual reporting time except in an emergency.
-The faculty/associate faculty member will keep his/her administrator informed as to when he/she expects to return.
+Otherwise the dean/director shall be notified the following workday. - 4.2.3 Injury or Illness Leave Reporting: Absence will be reported by the faculty/associate faculty member each day to the appropriate administrator before the usual reporting time except in an emergency.
+The faculty/associate faculty member will keep their administrator informed as to when they expect to return.
 When reasonably required by the District, faculty/associate faculty members will provide a health care provider's release to return to work or will provide reasonable verification of the reasons for any absence of more than one day.